-A lesser-known but nonetheless impressive architect is Jeanne Gang.
-Firstly, she’s a woman at the top of her game in what is traditionally seen as a male-dominated profession; and secondly, she designed one of Chicago’s iconic towers: the Aqua – in fact it is the tallest building in the world to have a woman as the lead architect.
-And it’s an amazing-looking structure: balconies ripple across its 80-story facade creating an extraordinary effect of sculptured waves – it’s like having a slice of Dubai in Downtown Chicago.
-These balconies protrude from the building by up to 3.7 metres affording Aqua’s residents wonderful views of Chicago’s landmarks and together have over 10 kilometres of railings.
+The iconic Aqua Tower also punctuates Chicago’s remarkable skyline.
+Built by Jeanne Gang of Studio Gang Architects, the Aqua Tower is the tallest building in the world built by a female architect.
+And it’s an amazing-looking structure: balconies ripple across its 80-story facade creating an extraordinary effect of sculptured waves – it’s like having a slice of Dubai in downtown Chicago.
+These balconies protrude from the building by up to 12 feet offering wonderful views of Chicago’s landmarks.